Skip to Content

 A pile of shrimp with cut lemons piled to the right.

-While the dessert table was a bit picked over and lacked the visual “wow factor” that other buffets in Vegas have, there was ample variety.
+While the dessert table was a bit picked over and lacked the visual “wow factor” of other buffets in Vegas, there was ample variety.

 Options included gelato, toppings, cake, cookies, and cupcakes.